AI-ready Documentation

 What GitHub Sync handles automatically:

 • Navigation changes.
-When a menu item moves or a path is restructured, affected guide steps are flagged or updated based on whether the new location can be inferred from the selector data.
+When a menu item moves or a path is restructured, affected guide steps are flagged or updated depending on whether the new location can be inferred from the selector data.

 • UI element repositioning.
-When an element moves to a different part of the interface but retains its selector, the guide updates without intervention.
+When an element moves to a different part of the interface but retains its selector, the guide updates without any manual intervention.

 • Minor flow adjustments.
-When a workflow gains or loses a step but the overall logic stays the same, the agent updates the affected steps and alerts the team to verify the sequence.
+When a workflow gains or loses a step but the overall logic stays intact, the agent updates the affected steps and alerts the team to verify the sequence.

 What GitHub Sync does not handle automatically:

-• Entirely new features with no prior selector history.
+• Entirely new features.
 If a feature is new, there are no existing guides to update.
-These require a fresh recording session.
+These require a fresh recording session with HappyRecorder.

 • Major logic changes.
-When a workflow is fundamentally redesigned, the agent raises a warning rather than attempting an auto-update.
-The change is too large to handle without human judgment.
+When a workflow is fundamentally redesigned, the agent raises a flag rather than attempting an auto-update.
+The change is too significant for automation without human judgment.

-• Text content outside of UI elements.
-Explanatory paragraphs, troubleshooting tips, and conceptual content are not code-derived and are not touched by the sync.
+• Text content outside UI elements.
+Explanatory paragraphs, troubleshooting tips, and conceptual sections are not code-derived and are not modified by the sync.

 • Video-based guides.
-Video cannot be auto-updated.
+Video content cannot be auto-updated.
 Selector-based step guides can.

-The practical implication: a team that records guides with DOM/CSS selectors from day one gets automatic maintenance on most of its documentation.
+The practical implication: a team that records guides with DOM/CSS selectors from day one gets automatic maintenance on the majority of its documentation.
 A team that uses screenshot-based tools gets nothing from GitHub Sync until it re-records those guides in a selector-aware format.
+The hidden cost of documentation decay makes the case for why that transition is worth doing early.

 Setting up GitHub Sync between a code repository and a help center takes four steps.
 The technical complexity is low.
 The organizational alignment is the harder part.